beigeworm/PicoLogger-Hardware-Keylogger/README.md

 **Windows Remote Shell** (Pico W &amp; Pico 2 W only)

-Navigate to the `Remote Shell` page.
+Navigate to the `Remote Shell` page. (you can use the hidden switch to hide the console once running)
 1. Click `Deploy Windows Agent` while connected to a Windows host.
 2. Wait 10 - 20 seconds for the agent to start on the host (the Powershell script for this can be found in `Scripts` folder.
 [Remote-Shell-Agent.ps1](Scripts/Remote-Shell-Agent.ps1)
 3. Use the command input to send Powershell commands to the host and receive output.